Central idea: The Holy Spirit gives life to our faith. Doctrine: Communion of life and love. Practical application: Apologetics.

 - “Whoever has my commandments and observes them is the one who loves me.”

-- This is what St. Paul meant by “Sanctify Christ as Lord in your hearts.”
+- This is what St. Peter meant by “Sanctify Christ as Lord in your hearts.”

 - This loving obedience “unlocks” the life of the Blessed Trinity for us.

 - “And whoever loves me will be loved by my Father, and I will love him and reveal myself to him.”

 - At the Son’s request, the Father will send to us the Holy Spirit (the Advocate).

 - What will the Holy Spirit do for us?